felwal/felwal.github.io/content/projects/toteometer.md

     {{< figure src="/images/toteometer-dark-grey.jpg" >}}
 {{< /figrow >}}

-## Further development
+## Vision

-I would have liked to make the parts actually resemble totems, with the classic faces and wings and horns etc. from the original shamanic practices and popular media such as _Hearthstone_ and _Donkey Kong Country Returns_.
+I would have liked to make the parts actually resemble totems, with the classic faces and wings and horns etc. from the original shamanic practices and popular media.
 This idea came from another project I'm working on – and exploring this adjacent design space has facilitated additional inspiration.

 {{< figrow force-row=true caption="Kia'palano totems, Vancouver" >}}
     {{< figure src="/images/totem-1.jpg" >}}